In this post we discuss Andy Murray’s hip injury and why so many former players require joint replacement surgery.

 We are built and maintained with safety in mind.
 In order to damage a joint the forces involved in an activity must first breach the limits of our muscular systems.

 The larger the freedom of movement, the less restrictive these barriers must be however.
-This is perhaps why the hip is more vulnerable with it’s large range of available motion.
+This is perhaps why the hip is more vulnerable.

 In a sport where there is no physical contact this seems unacceptable.
-I have no idea what training Becker, Lendl or even Castle undertook during their careers, but it clearly didn’t prepare their bodies well enough to tolerate the forces involved in tennis.
+I have no idea what training Becker, Lendl or even Castle undertook during their careers.
+It clearly didn’t prepare their bodies well enough to tolerate the forces involved in tennis however.

 Physical preparation for tennis

-When Murray first appeared on the professional circuit much was made about his inability play long matches without breaking down physically.
-This he remedied with training that had visible results.
+When Murray first appeared on the professional circuit much was made of his inability play long matches without breaking down physically.
+He remedied this with training that had visible results.

-The modern game is said to impose more physical demands than even those a decade ago.
-Just this morning I heard that the major stakeholders in tennis will meet after the U.S Open to discuss the spate of injuries to top players at the tournament.
+The modern game is said to impose more physical demands than even a decade ago.
+Just this morning I heard that the major stakeholders in tennis will meet after the U.S Open to discuss the spate of injuries to top players in the game.

 2) an increase in the demands that playing on the tour requires.

 As with the players previously mentioned, I have no idea what Murray’s exercise programme looks like.
-We shouldn’t be afraid however to question methods of physical preparation that leave players requiring surgery in order to continue to play.
+We shouldn’t be afraid to question methods of physical preparation that leave players requiring surgery however.

 The future for tennis players

 Professional tennis exacts a huge toll on those who choose to participate.
 The knowledge that previous champions and coaches are walking around with artificial joints should be a sobering thought.